toastheo/string-toolkit/README.md

 ## Development

+If you are using Visual Studio Code (VS Code) as your development environment, I provide a baseline configuration in the `.vscode` directory to help you get started.
+This includes predefined settings for C/C++ development, debugging, and formatting.

+**Important Note:** The settings in the `.vscode` directory may include paths and configurations specific to our development setup.
+I recommend reviewing and adjusting these settings to fit your local environment.
+This may involve modifying paths in `settings.json` and `c_cpp_properties.json` to match your local installations and toolchains.

+Please ensure that these adjustments are made on your local copy only and are not pushed back to the repository to maintain general compatibility for all developers.

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).